NegaDennis/Hot-dog-or-not-Hot-Dog/README.md

       Hot dog or not Hot Dog/

-            │  Notebook.ipynb (this is where i run the scripts, explore training results, and so on.)
+            │  Notebook.ipynb (this is where i *mainly* run scripts, explore training results, and so on.)

+            │  Converter.ipynb

             │  Config.json